codump/d.js-v14-multi-bot/README.md

 # d.js-v14-multi-bot
-Run multiple unique bots per guild under one.
-You got full control over every command or event.
+This project allows you to run multiple unique bots within a single Discord application.
+You maintain full control over every command and event.

-Note this is just for a few guilds!
+By default, the bot pulls functionality from a global folder.
+However, if it detects specialized code assigned to a specific guild, it will overwrite the global functions with that guild-specific code.
+This enables each guild to have its own unique features. such as a custom `/help` command while still providing standard global functions to everyone else who adds the bot.

+*Note: This system is designed for use across a small number of guilds.*

 ## config.json
 Rename `empty-config.json` to `config.json` and fill in the details.